Updated: Mar 4

 The friendly waitress was Venezuelan and was thrilled I spoke Spanish.
 She told me most of the ‘gringos’ who visited did not know the language, but were happy to pay the $250 fee for the company of the reconstructed ladies – lips, boobs, waist and bottoms.
 I said, as kindly as I could, those women would never receive a even a dollar from me.
 To that she asked with seeming genuine sincerity whether I would in fact be looking for a wife.
 I told her I was already happily married, tipped generously and retreated to my room.
 (As a note to the taxi driver: the Venezuelan lady was not working formally and certainly was leaving the failing system in Venezuela, but she was NOT a prostitute.)

-I continued to ask myself – perhaps naively – how prostituting oneself on the streets of Panama could be better than a typical life in Colombia or Venezuela.
+I continued to ask myself – perhaps naively – how prostituting oneself on the streets of Panama could be better than a typical life in Colombia, Venezuela or Cuba.
 In the same vein I could not stop thinking about the friendly fellow from Bogota who will now be living in a stinky, crowded jail in Panama.

 I suppose from those brief experiences I have to understand how Colombians have earned their reputation.
-Yet in their country I met so many friendly, educated and professional people I simple cannot believe that smuggling or prostitution stand above other activities in esteem – or success.
+Yet in their country I meet so many friendly, educated and professional people.
+I simple cannot believe that smuggling or prostitution stand above other activities in esteem – or success.

 I hope for those who follow my blogs my respect for human dignity is clear.
 Also you will note I avoid sex-tourism destinations at almost all costs.
 In fact that was part of the reason I did not visit Cartagena on this trip.